Help Trey Get Elected in 2026

 Protecting our environment should include measures to reduce or eliminate the use of toxic chemicals.
 I want to make sure the district stops using any pesticides which have been linked to cancers and death in humans and wildlife, such as Roundup and Rodenticide.
 It’s sickening that our local government would be using these chemicals when other safer options are available.

 Climate change is already affecting all our lives.
 The district needs to take a proactive role in planning and preparing for these changes.
 We should be further studying what mitigation and adaptive measures can be taken to address the challenge.
 The District can be a leader by providing green infrastructure such as charging stations for electric vehicles, and investing in local solutions towards long term climate resilience.
+As an electric vehicle owner, I know the need for adding more fast charging stations in parking lots and public lots across the District of North Vancouver.

 Supporting Families

-Creating More Childcare Spaces & Recreation Opportunities
+Creating More Affordable Childcare Spaces & Recreation Opportunities

 There is still a shortage of quality affordable childcare in the District of North Vancouver and the municipality can help by streamlining permitting processes and working with childcare providers to build necessary infrastructure and provide more spaces.
 As a resident of North Vancouver, I have benefited from our fantastic emergency services.
 I know the value of giving these hard-working people the ability to live in the community and find childcare.
 As a councillor I would promote the idea of starting a pilot project partnering with childcare providers to offer first responders and shift workers childcare at off peak times.